Campaign of the Month: October 2017

 “If I was black I’d put gold in my teeth so if you think I’m broke you would know when I speak.”

 Benji has always been on the larger side of things.
 He’s tall and borderline “stocky,” though no one within his reach would ever dare say that to his face.
 They’d bandy words like “powerfully built” and “large framed.”
-There’s no denying the strength in his limbs when he flexes hard enough to rip through tailored shirts, and more than one lick has seen him pull the spine clean out of kine or ghouls that get on his bad side.
+There’s no denying the strength in his limbs when he flexes hard enough to rip through tailored shirts, and he’s broken the spine of at least one lick who got on his bad side.
 He was Embraced with short hair and a full beard and doesn’t bother changing the style.
 He either likes it or he’s come to terms with it.
 The only difference between him and the black guy next to him is the gold in his teeth: each of his fangs is decorated in gold and diamonds that glint when he smiles or feeds.

 Name: Benjamin Matthew Morris